seenthattinker/AB/ab.md

 evil people pretending to be saintly,
 hiding behind a psychic ability or some commiseration with negative or demonic forces.
-It's becoming a staple of our time,
-The new age version of the pathetic falsity of Jim and Tammy Faye Baker, or Jimmy Swaggart, the evangelical preacher who was caught in cheap Texas motels with twenty dollar crack whores on more than one occasion,
+It's becoming a staple of our time, the new age version of the pathetic piety of Jim and Tammy Faye Baker, or the lascivious tendancies of Jimmy Swaggart, the evangelical preacher who was caught in cheap Texas motels with twenty dollar crack whores on more than one occasion,
 but where the Christian religious fraud artists seem to be only a liars, the new age fraud artist is something much darker.